bgarcevic/danish-democracy-data/README.md

 # Danish Democracy Data

-This repo is a personal hobby project using open source alternatives to create a data warehouse for the data of the danish parliament.
+This repo is a personal hobby project using open source alternatives to create a data warehouse for the data of the Danish parliament.
-The API used the open api from [Folketinget API](https://oda.ft.dk/Home/WebApi) as main source
+The API used is the open API from [Folketinget API](https://oda.ft.dk/Home/WebApi) as the primary source of data.

 ## Development